-1 Approved in the U.S. and Canada for the polyneuropathy of hATTR amyloidosis in adults, in the EU, Switzerland and Brazil for the treatment of hATTR amyloidosis in adults with stage 1 or stage 2 polyneuropathy, and in Japan for the treatment of transthyretin (TTR) type familial amyloidosis with polyneuropathy 2 Approved in the U.S. for the treatment of adults with acute hepatic porphyria (AHP), and in the EU for the treatment of AHP in adults and adolescents aged 12 years and older
+Includes marketing application submissions; Approved in the U.S. and Canada for the PN of hATTR amyloidosis in adults, and in the EU, Japan and other countries for the treatment of hATTR amyloidosis in adults with stage 1 or stage 2 polyneuropathy; Approved in the U.S., Brazil and Canada for the treatment of adults with acute hepatic porphyria (AHP), and in the EU for the treatment of AHP in adults and adolescents aged 12 years and older; Approved in the U.S. and EU for the treatment of primary hyperoxaluria type 1 in all age groups; Novarits into sobtained global rights to develop, manufacture and commercialize inclisiran; 50% of inclisiran royalty revenue from Novarits will be payable to Blackstone by Annylam; Cemdisiran and pozelimab are each currently in Phase 2 development; Alnylam and Regeneron are evaluating potential combinations of these two investigational therapeutics; Dicema is leading and funding development of DCR-A1AT; Vir is leading and funding development of ALN-HBV02